adbar/htmldate/docs/evaluation.rst

 - `date_guesser <https://github.com/mitmedialab/date_guesser>`_ extracts publication dates from a web pages along with an accuracy measure (not used here),
 - `goose3 <https://github.com/goose3/goose3>`_ can extract information for embedded content,
 - `htmldate <https://github.com/adbar/htmldate>`_ is the software package described here, it is designed to extract original and updated publication dates of web pages,
-- `newspaper <https://github.com/codelucas/newspaper>`_ is mostly geared towards newspaper texts,
+- `newspaper4k <https://github.com/AndyTheFactory/newspaper4k>`_ (the maintained successor of newspaper3k) is mostly geared towards newspaper texts,
 - `news-please <https://github.com/fhamborg/news-please>`_ is a news crawler that extracts structured information.

 Two alternative packages are not tested here but could be used in addition: